Clark Olofsson: Norrmalmstorg

-In late 1973, Olofsson was incarcerated at the Norrköping Prison when bankrobber Jan-Erik Olsson took hostages at Kreditbanken at Norrmalmstorg, Stockholm.
+In late 1973, Olofsson was incarcerated at the Norrköping Prison when bank robber Jan-Erik Olsson took hostages at Kreditbanken at Norrmalmstorg, Stockholm.
 Olsson demanded that Olofsson be allowed to come to the bank.
 Olofsson was brought to the bank, where he spent the next six days with the hostages.
-This event subsequently led to the creation of the phrase "Stockholm syndrome."
+This event subsequently led to the creation of the phrase "Stockholm syndrome".
 Olofsson was convicted in the district court but was later acquitted in Svea Court of Appeal.
 He had, according to himself, acted to protect the hostages and had the silent consent of the police.
 He was taken back to prison to serve the remainder of his previous sentence.
-He sought pardon from the government but the application was rejected along with his request to study law.
+He sought a pardon from the government but the application was rejected along with his request to study law.